Kakamotobi/Learned/TypeScript/07-Generics.md

 ## Some Built-in Generics
 ### Type Interfaces
 - Type interfaces accept any (`T`) types and returns the specified type.
-  - EX: if you specify `Array<string>`, it will return an array of strings.
+  - Ex: if you specify `Array<string>`, it will return an array of strings.
   - Hover over to see `interface Array<T>`.
 - Example
   - The interface `Array` receives `T` values and returns an array of strings.